 Outside of work, traditional savings accounts — including CDs, mutual funds, stocks, bonds, and real estate — can also be used to save for retirement.
 There is no tax deduction when contributions are made, and no contribution limits.

-Finally, life insurance can be purchased not only for the death benefit protection, but to provide access to cash value when needed during the client's lifetime.
+Additionally, life insurance can be purchased not only for the death benefit protection, but to provide access to cash value when needed during the client's lifetime.
 Life insurance can be useful to not only save for retirement — with the right structure, a life insurance policy can even grow retirement income on a tax-deferred basis.

 Permanent life insurance — like universal life or indexed universal life — is designed to build money inside the policy (called "cash value.")

 - Universal life insurance pays a set interest rate on any cash value that's built up within the policy.
-With universal life, there's generally flexibility1 when it comes to premium payments, death benefits and the policy's value.
-Your policy (if sufficient) can then be accessed through policy loans or withdrawals, in many cases without paying any income tax.3 This makes it an attractive vehicle for meeting intermediate goals such as education funding or long-term goals such as providing access to cash value when needed during the client's lifetime.
+With universal life, there's generally flexibility2 when it comes to premium payments, death benefits and the policy's value.
+Your accumulated Account Value can then be accessed through policy loans or withdrawals, in many cases without paying any income tax.3 This makes it an attractive vehicle for meeting intermediate goals such as education funding or long-term goals such as providing access to cash value when needed during the client's lifetime.

 - Indexed universal life insurance offers all the benefits of universal life, plus the potential for additional growth.
 Any premium paid above the IUL policy's fees, including to help supplement retirement, charges and expenses (known as the "net premium") builds up as cash value, and can grow through credited interest.